 Upgrade your business acumen through our Introduction to Business Analytics Training – Join today!

-Key differences between Big Data and Business Analytics
+Key Differences Between Big Data and Business Analytics

 Understanding the differences between Big Data and Business Analytics is essential for organisations seeking to harness the power of data effectively.
 While both concepts are related to data analysis, they serve different purposes and employ distinct approaches.
-Let's explore the key differences between Big Data & Business Analytics:
+Let's explore the key differences between Big Data and Business Analytics:

 Big Data deals with vast volumes of data that are beyond the capabilities of traditional data processing methods.
 This data often includes structured, semi-structured, and unstructured information sourced from various channels, such as social media, sensors, and transactional records.
 The scale of Big Data is characterised by its massive volume, velocity, variety, and veracity.